RajkumarGaikwad/ApexPureUnitTesting/README.md

 # ApexPureUnitTesting

-This example helps you to understand the basic usage of FFLIB mocker framework.
+This example helps you to understand the basic design to use mocker framework.

 Suppose that we have StudentEligibility__c object, where we have stored each student's some eligibility %.